Posted on: 19 June 2018

 Furthermore, this does raise larger ethical issues.
 Shouldn’t people be aware when they are dealing with a virtual assistant rather than a real person?
 How could a virtual assistant that can be made to sound like someone be misused and abused?

-At one time Google’s corporate mantra was “Don’t do evil”, now it seems like they are more interested in doing whatever is possible and worry about the consequences later.
+At one time Google’s corporate mantra was “Don’t do evil”, now it seems like they are more interested in doing whatever is possible and worrying about the consequences later.

 When the intent of the deception serves the purpose of the user, then it is not evil.
 A number of creative and interesting experiences result from optical illusions, which are essential deceptions of the visual system.
 Video games contain several positive examples of intentionally deceptive behaviours of systems.